About this listing

-Quilt Room: Bedroom with 3/4 Antique size bed in the older part of the house next to one of the two shared full baths (accommodates two snugly).
+Quilt Room: Medium sized bedroom with 3/4 Antique size bed in the older part of the house next to one of the two shared full baths (accommodates two snugly).
 A crib can be added to this room but room will be very crowded.

 The location is peaceful, rural and there are shops and restaurants 2-4 miles from the farm.
 Guests are welcome to use the large country kitchen if they clean up after themselves.
 There is an indoor theater with a fireplace off the kitchen.